jamesandrewpohadi/Goodreads-Library/README.md

 Once again, note that for the Pearson Correlation, the team has replaced all the NULL values in the data with Zero.

-# Common problems
+## Common problems

 1. Local internet not good that ssh ignore to connect to instances after several trial.
 This usually cause the web couldn't run properly because some of web server/mysql server/mongo server is not up.

-Solution: Run again.
+**Solution**: Please run again.
 Need to delete existing SECURITY_GROUP1 and SECURITY_GROUP3, instances (since running back the script will create new instances).
 DO NOT DELETE deployKey ! (if deployKey is deleted from AWS, need to delete deployKey.pem file in the local)

-## If you have any queries or issues, please contact one of the team members through SUTD email directory.
+### If you have any queries or issues, please contact one of the team members through SUTD email directory.